-The Graduate Certificate Program in Cinema and Media Studies (CMS) is available to any student currently enrolled in a PhD program in the College of Arts and Sciences.
+The Graduate Certificate Program in Cinema and Media Studies (CMS) is available to any student currently enrolled in a PhD program at the University of Washington.

 Applications are accepted throughout the year and will be reviewed on a quarterly basis.
 Students will receive the Certificate upon completion of one required course (5 credits), three electives (15 credits), and a concluding project.